 History of Cavite

 What is now Cavite City was once a mooring place for Chinese junks trading that came to trade with the settlements around Manila Bay.
 In 1571, Spanish colonizers founded the port and city of Cavite and fortified the settlement as a first line of defense for the city of Manila.
 Galleons were built and fitted at the port and many Chinese merchants settled in the communities of Bacoor and Kawit, opposite the Spanish city to trade silks, porcelain and other Oriental goods.
 The vibrant mix of traders, Spanish seamen and local residents gave rise to the use of pidgin Spanish called chabacano.

-Cavite and its people, what they are today, and what will be tomorrow will remain their infinity, as a place with a glorious history, and a people fortified with the
+For centennial years, Cavite has portrayed a significant part in the country’s colonial past and eventual fight for independence, gaining the title Historical Capital of the Philippines.
+Cavite and its people, what they are today, and what will be tomorrow, will remain with their infinity as a place with a glorious history, and people fortified with the